pottootje1982/singalong-node/README.md

-﻿# ExpressApp3
+﻿# Singalongify

-- Bugs
+## Bugs

-  -- Refresh token after hour
+- Refresh token after hour

-- Features
+## Features

-  -- add lyricfind for french lyrics 'mc solaar geopoetique lyrics' -- add to playlist from FIP playlist
+- add lyricfind for french lyrics 'mc solaar geopoetique lyrics'
-  -- sorting of playlist
+- sorting of playlist

--- implement play slider
+- implement play slider
--- select device on which to play
+- select device on which to play

-- Improvements
+## Improvements

-  -- use useMemo for playlists
+- use useMemo for playlists
-  -- consider using material ui Alert for exception coming from server
+- consider using material ui Alert for exception coming from server